/10 min read

 1. Take the character that needs encoding.

-For ASCII characters, this is straightforward — each character is one byte:
+For ASCII characters, each character is one byte:

-For non-ASCII characters, UTF-8 may produce multiple bytes, resulting in multiple percent-encoded triplets:
+For non-ASCII characters, UTF-8 can produce multiple bytes:

 Reserved vs Unreserved Characters

-RFC 3986 divides URL characters into two categories:
+RFC 3986 groups URL characters into reserved and unreserved categories.

 Common URL-Encoded Characters